ThalesGSN/thalesgsn/README.md

   Learning how to contribute to open source projects.

 ### 💬 Ask me about ...
- Anything, if you want help with something or just bounce ideas off each other, just call me.
+ Anything, if you want help with something or just bounce ideas off each other, just get in touch.

 ### 📫 How to reach me:
   You can reach me at my [linkedIn](https://www.linkedin.com/in/thales-nunes-a5b669153) or my [email](mailto:thalesgsn@gmail.com)